Application process for physician fellow candidates

 - Reference letters should attest to your interests, experience, and potential in palliative care specialty practice and include:

-- At least one clinical reference
+- At least 1 clinical reference

-- At least one academic reference
+- At least 1 academic reference

 - Reference letters should attest to your interests, experience, and potential in palliative care specialty practice and include:

-APRN Fellow job qualifications
+APP fellow job qualifications

 - DEA registration for controlled substances